 Secret Entrances

 Cu Chi Tunnels are located in TL15, Phu Hiep, Cu Chi District, which is around 70 kilometers away from the center of Ho Chi Minh City.
-Visitors can visit 2 well-retained destinations here, including:
+You can visit 2 well-retained destinations here, including:

 - Ben Duoc Tunnels: Phu Hiep Hamlet, Phu My Hung Commune